In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Additionally, depending on the area you’re working in, you may find that you need to register your business with industry-specific professional bodies (particularly if you are operating in the food, health or social care sectors).

-If processing personal data — which most businesses will do once they add a ‘join my mailing list’ to their site — you may also need to register your business with a data protection authority.
+If processing personal data — which most businesses will do once they add a ‘join my mailing list’ form to their site — you may also need to register your business with a data protection authority.

-This is particularly relevant to businesses operating in EU countries — where General Data Protection Regulation (GDPR) laws now place strict requirements on business owners regarding the processing of personal data — and in California, where the California Consumer Privacy Act (CCPA) does similar.
+This is particularly relevant to businesses operating in EU countries — where General Data Protection Regulation (GDPR) laws now place strict requirements on business owners regarding the processing of personal data — and also in California, where the California Consumer Privacy Act (CCPA) does similar.

 By registering your business in the right way and with the right bodies, you are more likely to avoid any legal problems relating to your business in future.

-9. Sort out the business operations
+9. Sort out your business operations

 At this point in proceedings, many of the foundations of your business will be in place – you’ll have a business idea, name, trademark, legal structure and so on.